NethServer/ns8-core/docs/design.md

   - Samba AD and OpenLDAP account providers (both are LDAP)
   - Remote LDAP account provider
   - No Unix accounts for domain users
-- Node agent / Module agents
+- Cluster agent, Node agent, Module agents
 - Events and Actions
 - Container Registry as software repository for everything
-- Store environment variables for actions and containers in Redis
+- Store (a copy of) environment variables for actions and containers in Redis
 - Authenticated Redis access for write operations
 - Public Redis read only access
 - Encrypted secrets in Redis DB